SAP-samples/btp-extension-s4-material-availability/tutorials/4-advanced/3-deploy/README.md

 ## Deploy to Cloud Foundry:
-1. Assemble the required modules into one MTA archive file, by right clicking the **mta.yaml** file from the Explorer view, and select **Build MTA Project** option.
+1. Assemble the required modules into one MTA archive file by right clicking the **mta.yaml** file from the Explorer view, and select **Build MTA Project** option.
 The MTA archive files are created under the mta_archives folder in your project.
-2. Expand the **mta_archives** folder and right click the apporpriate `.mtar` file for deployment.
+2. Expand the **mta_archives** folder and right click the appropriate `.mtar` file for deployment.
 From the context menu, select the **Deploy MTA Archive** option.
-3. Once prompted, sign-in to Cloud Foundry with your user credentials or by using SSO, and select the Cloud Foundry organization and space to which you would like to deploy your application modules.
+3. Once prompted, sign-in to Cloud Foundry with your user credentials or by using SSO and select the Cloud Foundry organization and space to which you would like to deploy your application modules.
 4. Wait for the `Process finished.` output from the Terminal opened to perform the deployment operation.
 5. Go to SAP BTP cockpit and access the Cloud Foundry space to which you deployed the application modules.
 From the **Applications** tab click on the App Router application name, for example: material-availability, and click on the link under the **Application Routes**.
 6. Login with the same user you logged-in to the SAP BTP Cockpit.